 - Restrict to guest users only

-- Check if the customer has ordered a particular product within their last 2 orders
+- Check if the customer has ordered a particular product within their last two orders.

 - Only grant the coupon to wholesale customers ordering over $1000 subtotal

-- Check if the customer is ordering a product from a certain category
+- Check if the customer is ordering a product from a specific category.

-- Check if the customer has more than 1 of a certain product in their cart
+- Check if the customer has more than 1 of a particular product in their cart.

 - Only allow a coupon to apply if the customer ordered within the last 72 hours